Google AdX vs AdSense: Which One Will Make You More Money?

 Our research showed that Google AdX earns higher ad revenue when compared with Google AdSense.
 But unfortunately, it’s not that simple.

-Here are some actionable tips for increasing ad revenue and making the decision – AdX or AdSense.
+We’ll also give you some actionable tips for increasing ad revenue and making the decision – AdX or AdSense.

 In very few cases, we found that Google AdSense ad placements earned higher CPMs than Google AdX.